zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Her scripts are the most important energy source th at powers this podcast.
 I speak, of course, of the one, the only, Dr. Lucy Ts e.

-From Los Angeles, California, I’m Jeff McQuillan, t hank you for listening.
+From Los Angeles, California, I’m Jeff McQuillan,thank you for listening.
 Come back and listen to us again right here on ESL Podca st.